 Spring.
-4(3-0) P:M: (MC 221 or MC 241 or MC 271) and completion of Tier I writing requirement.
-RB: or approval of college.
+4(3-0) P: (MC 221 or MC 241 or MC 271 or MC 230) and Completion of Tier I Writing Requirement RB: or approval of college.

 Comparison of political systems and socialeconomic structures in capitalist and state-socialist societies.
 Political history, institutions, culture, and current policy issues.